ModuleLoader/es-module-loader/README.md

 export { decrypt as dec };              // export a variable as a new name export { encrypt as en } from 'crypto'; // export an export from another module export * from 'crypto';                 // export all exports from another module

+module crypto from 'crypto';            // import an entire module instance object
 ```

 ### NodeJS Support